Our investment philosophy

 In 2012 Fama & French confirmed Fama’s earlier work on his ‘efficient market hypothesis’ which states that asset prices fully reflect all available information.
 A direct implication is that it is impossible to “beat the market” consistently on a risk-adjusted basis since market prices should only react to new information which is reflected in the price.

 “Active management is a zero sum game, and that’s before costs.
 That’s not opinion.
 That’s maths.”

 Eugene Fama, Nobel Laureate 2013

 This approach has the advantages of investing “passively”; primarily diversification and low costs, as well as some of the advantages of “active” investing; namely that the index chosen can be filtered against “factors” or “dimensions”.
-The dimensions chosen may be factors such as the market (shares vs bonds), company size (small caps vs large cap), relative price (value vs growth), profitability (high vs low) and capital re-investment (the Fama-French 5-factor model).
-Effectively, Smart Beta is a rules based approach and bridges the gap between the low cost passive approach and the high cost active approach by applying dimensions.
+The academic research of Fama and French identified the drivers of return.
+For equities these are; company size (small caps vs large cap), relative price (value vs growth), profitability (high vs low) and capital re-investment.
+Effectively, Smart Beta is a rules-based approach and bridges the gap between the low cost passive approach and the high cost active approach.

 After much due diligence Lyfords adopted a “Smart Beta approach” to constructing investment portfolios.
 Studies have shown that active fund managers are not consistently delivering fund out-performance.
 Their overall fees make for a worst outcome than passive funds.